Concordia University Chicago: Founding and Addison campus

 Concordia University Chicago marks 1864 as its founding in Addison, Illinois.
 Originally called Addison Teachers Seminary, the institution is the oldest in the Concordia University System.
 The West District School Society (today's St. Paul Lutheran Church) sold 6 acre to the college for the nominal amount of $10 in November 1863, and construction began on a new facility, with the cornerstone-laying service on June 15, 1864.
 Zion Lutheran Church donated $3,128 towards construction.
 The Civil War impeded construction, so a vacant nearby two-story tavern building was rented to ensure the new teachers' seminary could carry out its educational training as scheduled, beginning September 1, 1864.
-Forty-three men and boys, aged 14-33, were in attendance the first year.
+Forty-three men and boys, aged 14 to 33, were in attendance the first year.

 The first building, a three-story structure designed for 60 students, was dedicated on December 28, 1864.
 Enrollment grew to 110 in 1874 and to 240 in 1885, requiring additional construction.
 A north wing to the main building opened in 1868, a south wing in 1875, and a separate lecture hall called New Hall in 1885.
 The Commons Building, containing the dining room, kitchen, and bakery, opened behind the main building in 1886, and the physical education building, called Turnen Hall, opened in 1895.
 The faculty grew from two in 1864 to nine in 1906, housed in nine faculty residences on the campus.
 The college acquired additional acreage over time, eventually giving it a campus of 28 acre.

 A large celebration was held when the final Addison class graduated in June 1913.
 The campus was purchased in 1914 by the Chicago City Mission Society and became the Addison Manual Training School for Boys and the Industrial School for Girls.
 In 1924, the original buildings were demolished and replaced by a larger facility.
 When alumni learned of the planned demolition, they retrieved the cornerstone, 75 stone window sills, the stone steps of the north wing, and the stone slab over the entrance of Old Main on the site of the seminary and constructed a monument.
 The monument was dedicated in 1925 and refurbished in 1982.